EcoJulia/Phylo.jl/README.md

-The main purpose of this package is to provide a framework for phylogenetics to use in our [Diversity][diversity-url] package, and will be adapted as appropriate until both are functioning as required.
+The main purpose of this package is to provide a framework for phylogenetics to use in our [Diversity][diversity-url] package, and they will both be adapted as appropriate until both are functioning as required - see richardreeve/Diversity.jl#18.

 However, the other important feature that it holds is to allow an interface to R, allowing any existing R functionality to be carried out on julia trees, and trees to be read from disk and written using R